Dubai Project Cancelled? RERA Law & Your 100% Deposit Refund Rights

 Understanding RERA Law No. 8 of 2007

-RERA (Real Estate Regulatory Agency), operating under the Dubai Land Department (DLD), introduced Law No. 8 of 2007 to regulate off-plan property sales and safeguard buyer funds.
+RERA (Real Estate Regulatory Agency), operating under the Dubai Land Department, regulates off-plan property sales and safeguards investor funds.

-The law mandates that all buyer payments must be deposited into a RERA-monitored escrow account.
-These funds are ring-fenced and cannot be accessed freely by developers.
+The law requires that all buyer payments be deposited into a RERA-monitored escrow account, ensuring funds are released only in line with construction progress.

 What Is a RERA-Monitored Escrow Account?